 American ginseng, Panax quinquefolius, is a native herb from the Aralia family.
 It can be found in cool, moist woodland areas throughout the eastern deciduous forests.

-Because of this, restrictions were placed on the foraging wild ginseng root.
+It is because of this, restrictions were placed on the foraging wild ginseng root.
 So, the question isn’t “can you pick wild ginseng,” it’s more should you?
 If you do decide you can forage for ginseng, the next question is how to pick wild ginseng?

 Additional Information on Harvesting Wild Ginseng